 M. Escelsior (PT), A. Fochi (PT), D. Zolezzi (PT)

-In this case report we present a very interesting and valid method of assessing fall risk and consequently training the patient to reduce the probability of future falls.
-This method is called silver index, a structured approach to fall prevention.
-We decided to evaluate a case of stroke survivor using the silver index specific assessment program which requires the use of an innovative robotic device to analyze functional deficits related to falls with numerical parameters.
-Our goal was finding the patient’s most impaired functional areas that affect mostly balance components and increase the probability of falling.
-Once we found the impaired areas, the silver index method suggested us the appropriate training.
-In this case report we present the patient’s data who resulted impaired deeply in 2 functional areas compared to the non-fallers model.
-After a focused training on hunova the subject’s performance got better and the fall risk index decreased in a significant way.
+In this case report we present a very interesting and valid method of planning a training for a patient to reduce his impairments in balance tasks.
+This method is called Silver Index, a structured approach to fall prevention for community dwelling elderly subjects provided by hunova.
+Our goal was finding the patient’s most impaired functional areas that affect mostly balance components and treat them.
+Once we found the impaired areas, the Silver Index method suggested us the appropriate training.
+In this case report we present the patient’s data who resulted impaired deeply in 2 functional areas compared to the non-fallers reference data.
+After a focused training on hunova the subject’s performance got better.
 The improvements we observed encouraged us to share this experience: in response to the robotic training program the patient’s dynamic balance skills were into normal limits and felt more confident walking.

 Evaluation and treatment

 Our clinical evaluation showed spastic hypertension of the right lower limb, clonus at the level of the sural triceps.
 Hyposthenia was found at the level of the muscles of the right lower limb with the following segmental strength: at iliopsoas equal to 4.5/5, at the level of the femoral rectum 4/5, 1/5 at the level of the anterior tibialis, 4/5 at the level of the sural triceps.
 Hypotrophy of the muscles of the sural triceps was found on the right side.
 During walking without aid, the right step was made supporting only on the foot tip and the instability was very high.